-Loaded with fresh, sweet mango flavor and a touch of tartness from yogurt, the classic Mango Lassi gets a facelift by being made dairy-free and then frozen into ice pops!
+Loaded with fresh, sweet mango flavor and a touch of tartness from yogurt, the classic Mango Lassi goes dairy-free and then frozen into ice pops!
 With only 4 ingredients blended together, these vegan Mango Lassi Ice Pops are an easy and refreshing summer treat.

-This is one of those recipes that I thought would be pretty simple to create, and that there wouldn’t be the need for much re-testing.
-Boy, was I wrong.
-As delicious as a mango lassi is with only mango and yogurt, this combo didn’t work so well for ice pops.
-They were a bit gritty and definitely needed some sweetening up.
-Adding coconut cream made them much smoother, reducing the yogurt to a level where the flavor is significant enough to still be “lassi” material, and adding a bit of sweetener helped the texture and flavor.
-I’m so excited to share this recipe with you!
-My final recipe made for perfect mango lassi ice pops which have become a new favorite at our house, and hopefully you’ll love them, too!
+As delicious as a mango lassi is with only mango and yogurt, this combo doesnt work so well for ice pops.
+They will be a bit gritty and need some sweetening up.
+Adding coconut cream makes them much smoother, reducing the yogurt to a level where the flavor is significant enough to still be “lassi” material.
+Adding a bit of sweetener helps the texture and flavor.

 The addition of ground cardamom is optional.
 It definitely adds some authenticity to the lassi, but the ice pops are amazing without it, too.
-If you haven’t had cardamom before, it’s a spice with a unique flavor and is found in a lot of Indian recipes.
+If you haven’t had cardamom before, it’s a spice with a unique flavor and is common in Indian recipes.
 It’s very aromatic and strong, so a little goes a long way.
 All that said, it’s a lovely spice and worth a try!

 Garnishing is totally unnecessary but fun!
-For the ones pictured, I dipped the frozen pops in yogurt thinned with a bit of coconut milk, and then sprinkled them with some chopped pistachios and crushed freeze-dried raspberries.
+For the ones pictured, I dipped the frozen pops in yogurt thinned with a bit of coconut milk.
+I then sprinkled them with some chopped pistachios and crushed freeze-dried raspberries.
 I bet they’d be amazing dipped in dairy-free white chocolate, too.
-Our last batch was served without any garnishes and they were all gone in less than 24 hours!
+Our last batch didn’t have any garnishes and they were all gone in less than 24 hours!

 - 3 ripe Ataulfo mangoes, peeled and chopped (once puréed, should measure 1.5 cups)

-Blend the mangoes until they become a smooth purée.
-If your blender is not high-powered, you may choose to press the purée through a sieve before continuing with the recipe if your blender is having trouble with the mango fibers.
+- Blend the mangoes until they become a smooth purée.
+If your blender is not high-powered, you may choose to press the purée through a sieve before continuing with the recipe to remove the unblended fibers.